vilisimo/ads/README.md

 ## Launching Tests
 ### Python
 Easiest way to launch tests is to do that via PyCharm.
-Nevertheless, it is possible to run tests through terminal, too.

-First of all, set the correct `PYTHONPATH`.
-For example, on Linux it might look something like this: `/home/username/dev/ads/python`.
-To export the path, simply issue this command in your terminal:
+Alternatively, you can issue this command in `python` directory:

 ~~~
-PYTHONPATH=$PYTHONPATH:/home/username/dev/ads/python
+python3 -m unittest
 ~~~

-Don't forget to adjust the path to your needs.

 ### Java
 Project uses Gradle as a build tool.
 Hence, running tests is as easy as: